-If your bunny likes to nibble at your furniture, it's best to put a stop to this before it become noticeable.
+If your bunny likes to nibble at your furniture, it's best to put a stop to this before it becomes noticeable.
 What starts as a few scratches here and there can soon turn into the soft wooded edges being completely rounded off.

 We have some great tips and tricks to how to protect your table and chair legs that are a common target for unwanted chewing behavior.